 Muhlenberg County Health Department reports 2 new cases of COVID-19

-MUHLENBERG, Ky.
-(WBKO) - Muhlenberg County Health Department reports 2 new cases of COVID-19 ON Thursday, April 1, 2021.
+MUHLENBERG CO., Ky.
+(WBKO) - Muhlenberg County Health Department reports 2 new cases of COVID-19 on April 5th.

 These individuals will be monitored for fever and respiratory symptoms.